elyyyse/Frontend-todo-app/README.md

 ### What I learned

-- This was my first project using the [content <template> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)
+- This was my first project using the [content template element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) `<template>`
 - Learned some best practices for when to use `<img>` tags in my HTML versus when to set `background: url()` in my CSS

 ### Continued development